 Bake the cake on the center rack of the preheated oven for 35-45 minutes, or until the cake is lightly brown and a toothpick inserted into the center of the cake comes out clean.
 Cool the cake in the pan for 10 minutes, and then turn out onto a wire rack to finish cooling.

 Since double dark cocoa is unsweetened, I decided to add a thin icing to counter balance the bitter chocolate.
-Icing this cake is optional of course, you can dust with powdered sugar instead.
+Icing this cake is optional.
+You can dust with powdered sugar instead.